Practical Nursing (D.A.S.)

 General Psychology (PSY 201)

 Complete details on the secondary application process can be found here: http://www.ptc.edu/college-resources/health-science-nursing

 Program-ready general education classes can be started any semester, and can be completed on a part-time basis.
 After program entry, all classes are co-requisite, meaning they will be taken as offered, and students will progress through the five-semester program with the same set of classmates.

 The English required for this program is ENG 101.
 Students will follow this progression, with their starting point being determined by their placement test scores: ENG 032/012 and/or RDG 032/012 (or RWR 032/012) > ENG 100 and/or RDG 100 (or RWR 100) > ENG 101.

 The math required for this program is MAT 120.
 Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 152 or MAT 101 > MAT 120, depending on program requirement.

 Developmental and transitional classes, if needed, should be taken first.

 Thirty-two students are accepted to begin clinical courses each fall and spring terms.

-Nursing courses are offered during the day on the Greenwood campus.
+Nursing courses are offered during the day.
 Clinicals may be scheduled on days, evenings, nights, and weekends in any of the seven counties or surrounding areas.

 Students may gain entry to the PN program clinicals by two methods: merit or priority date.
 This fact sheet explains the merit process.